Eucalyptus diversicolor: Taxonomy

 Eucalyptus diversicolor was first formally described in 1863 by the botanist Ferdinand von Mueller in his book Fragmenta Phytographiae Australiae.
 The type specimen was collected in 1860 by the botanist Augustus Frederick Oldfield near Wilson Inlet, the location given, in Latin, is In Australiae regionibus depressioribus quam Maxime austro occidentalibus, ubi Blue Gum-tree vocatur.

+The holotype is held at Royal Botanic Gardens Victoria, syntypes are held at Cambridge University Herbarium, Royal Botanic Garden Edinburgh and Royal Botanic Gardens, Kew.

 The botanical name diversicolor is taken from the Latin word diversus meaning to turn apart and color or "separate colours" and refers to the difference between the top of the leaf and its underside.

 The common name is derived from the Noongar name for the tree karri pronounces ka-ree.

+Karri is a part of the Symphyomyrtus subgenus, all of which have two opercula on the buds and have four rows of ovules.
+It is not closely related to any other members of the subgenus and is the sole species in the section Inclusae.
+The defining feature of this section is having inflexed stamens, flattened ovoid seed shape, enclosed valves of the fruit and the lack of pith glands in the branchlets.
+Although it has no closely related species it has some affinity with tall Eucalypts found the wet forests of eastern Australian including E. saligna and E. grandis all of which have discolorous adult leaves and seeds with a flattened-ovoid shape.

 Distribution and habitat

+The climate over the range of the tree is mildly temperate with small variations in humidity and temperature with frosts only occurring on rare occasions.